 What nuclear weapons does Russia have?

-As the invasion of Ukraine began on Thursday, Russian president Vladimir Putin reminded the world of his country’s nuclear arsenal.
+As soon as the invasion of Ukraine began on Thursday, Russian president Vladimir Putin reminded the world of his country’s nuclear arsenal.

 “Whoever tries to impede us, let alone create threats for our country and its people, must know that the Russian response will be immediate and lead to the consequences you have never seen in history,” he said during remarks from Moscow.